metroxylon/org2eaf/README.md

 # org2eaf (Work in progress, not safe ...)
 Python script for conversion of emacs org-mode files to ELAN .eaf XML.

-## Introduction
-This is a part of a playful attempt without master plan of keeping linguistic fieldwork data in [org-mode][] plain text.
-Why?
-Possible reasons could be: 1) for not having to leave emacs for doing linguistics 2) for not having to buy Windows for installing FLEX 3) for not getting lost in dropdown menus 4) for writing own functions for the things I want to do 5) for making direct links to the corpus from anywhere within emacs 6) for having the data in a human readable format which can be opened with any text editor on any operating system for ever :-)

 This is a python script for converting org-mode files into .eaf XML which can be read by the [ELAN][] software developed by The Language Archive (MPI).